amphp/socket/README.md

 Don't attempt to read from the socket or write to it manually.
 Doing so will read the raw TLS handshake data that's supposed to be read by OpenSSL.

+A note about self-signed certificates: No option to allow self-signed certificates is provided in `ClientTlsContext` since it is no more secure than disabling peer verification.
+To safely use a self-signed certificate, disable peer verification and require fingerprint verification of the certificate using `ClientTlsContext::withPeerFingerprint()`.

 ## Security

 If you discover any security related issues, please email [`me@kelunik.com`](mailto:me@kelunik.com) instead of using the issue tracker.